RohanAlexander/telling_stories_with_data/_book/03-r_essentials.md

 Typically a dataset enters R as a 'data.frame'.
 While this can be useful, another helpful class for a dataset is 'tibble'.
 These can be created using `tibble()` from the `tibble` package which is part of the tidyverse.
 A tibble is a data frame, with some particular changes that make it easier to work with, including not converting strings to factors by default, showing the class of columns, and printing nicely.

-We can make a tibble manually if need be, for instance, when we simulate data.
+We can make a tibble manually, if need be, for instance, when we simulate data.
 But we typically import data directly as a tibble, for instance, when we use `read_csv()`.

 ```r